Columbus City Hall (1872–1921)

 Former city hall for Columbus, Ohio, U.S.

 Columbus City Hall was the city hall for Columbus, Ohio, located on Capitol Square in the city's downtown.
 The building served the mayor and city council from its construction in 1872 until its demolition in 1921.
 The building was the founding site for the United Mine Workers of America in 1890.
 In 1928, the site became home to the Ohio Theatre, and the current Columbus City Hall opened nearby.

-This city hall had three floors, including post office and library space on the first floor, meeting rooms and offices on the second, and a large public hall on the third.
+This city hall had three floors, including a post office and library space on the first floor, meeting rooms and offices on the second, and a large public hall on the third.
 The building housed Columbus's first public library, from 1873 until it expanded and moved in 1906.

 History

 The Columbus municipal government established its first permanent offices at the Central Market, operating from its second floor from 1850 to 1872.
 Construction for the Capitol Square-area building began in May 1869, and the building's opening ceremony was held on March 28, 1872.
 The total cost, including for the property, was $175,000 to $185,000.

 During the building's operation, it hosted numerous galas and events.
 The opening ceremony was reportedly a success, with hundreds to thousands attending.
 Speeches were followed by dancing into the late night.
 The building also hosted Benjamin Butler, Carl Schurz, and Willie Redmond.
 Governor William Allen's inaugural ball was held there in 1874, as well as a reception for Ulysses S. Grant in 1879.
 Numerous state conventions were held in the space, in addition to state and city meetings, gatherings honoring Civil War generals, legislative banquets, and election night gatherings.

 The building was the founding site for the United Mine Workers of America in 1890.